Need to talk? Call 1800 882 436.

 Key facts

-• To give informed consent, you need your healthcare professional to give you enough information about your choices to make decisions about your health and healthcare.
+• To give informed consent, you need your healthcare professional to give you enough information about your choices so that you can make decisions about your health and healthcare.

-• Informed consent is needed for all treatment or procedures, unless it is an emergency.
+• Informed consent should be given for all treatment or procedures.

-• If you are unable to consent (for example, if you are unconscious) a substitute decision-maker can consent on your behalf.
+• If you are unable to consent (for example, if you are unconscious) someone else can consent on your behalf.

 • If you aren't satisfied with your healthcare, you can speak to your doctor or midwife about it or make a formal complaint.